wandersick/ws-folder-template-provisioner/README.md

 │ FolderTemplateProvisioner.bat // main script
 │ _elevate.vbs // UAC elevation script (optional)
 │
-├───A
+├───ZZ IT_do not Use\01 Template Folder // Template folder (this can be a sub-folder) │                                       // with folders/files of set permissions to copy │
-│   ├───Template Folder // By default: '01 TEMPLATE Folder - Copy for New  Starter' │   │                   // containing folders/files of specific permissions to copy
+├───A // Last names beginning with an "A"
 │   │───LASTNAME, Firstname 1
 │   │───LASTNAME, Firstname 2
 │   │                       .  // Each copied folder is named in this way according